The Best Local Top 5 Exterior House Paints

 #5 Sherwin – Williams Resilience

 However, the consistency of Resilience could be improved and to Sherwin-Williams, more titanium dioxide, please!
 If you’re spraying an off-white onto a new or dark surface, be prepared to use a lot of paint due to a lack of titanium dioxide.

 Resilience places its mark in the department of leaching.
 Meaning, if it rains directly after the paint has dried, there are no watermarks or discoloration left behind.

-This is a great paint for exterior siding and dark colors.
+This is a great paint for exterior siding, brick, and dark colors.
 Using this product during the humid summer months is a must.
 Its resistance and ability to bond during extreme humidity are simply impressive.

 #4 Benjamin Moore Regal Exterior

 This paint doesn’t get the recognition it deserves.
 Not even from Benjamin Moore.
 This product, in a Benjamin Moore stock white, covers better than most, right out of the can.

 In 2019 the consistency and coverage of this product have taken a dive.
 But still covers better than most.
 However, it’s not as impressive as it once was.

 Offering excellent trim paint that covers is extremely important and is an area that most paint manufacturers miss the mark.
-Benjamin Moore Regal’s select high build was the long-reigning exception.
+Benjamin Moore Regal select high build was the long-reigning exception.
 But no longer has the story of remarkable coverage held to be true.

 Most paint manufacturers don’t offer trim paint that covers.
-We brush the trim on most exteriors and in some cases, these products used to cut our time in half.
+We brush the trim on most exteriors and in some cases, these products use to cut our time in half.
 We hate to have to experience the change.
 But for this reason, it no longer is the reigning champion.